SkidMarc25/yumepokeredX/README.md

 I try my best to keep track of all references, but I'm most likely forgetting some.
 If you think I should credit your work here, I'll be happy to do so – just reach out to me on the pokered Discord!

+Enjoy this project?
+Help make it even better!
+I’m looking for creative contributions like new music, refined graphics (especially Pokémon backsprites), and translations into other languages — please reach out!